 3. Now that you have the servers view click the link to create a new server:

-6. You must now specify the location of the glassfish directory within the Payara Server installation and your JDK home directory.
+5. You must now specify the location of the payara5 or glassfish directories within the Payara Server installation and your JDK home directory.
 In Linux, the JDK directories are under

 /usr/lib/jvm in most distributions.